Skip to content

 Fungal Networks and Resource Sharing

-Researchers at the University of British Columbia have shown that older 'mother trees' use this network.
-They can recognise their kin and actively funnel extra nutrients to younger saplings.
-This level of collaboration differs greatly from earlier competitive models.
-It suggests a collaborative ecosystem where collective health is prioritised.
+Fungal threads connect the root systems of different trees, allowing them to share vital nutrients like carbon, nitrogen, and phosphorus.
+They even transmit chemical distress signals when under attack by pests.
+Researchers at the University of British Columbia have shown that older "mother trees" use this network to recognise their kin and actively funnel extra nutrients to younger saplings.
+This challenges earlier competitive models, painting a picture of a collaborative ecosystem where collective health often takes precedence.

 Pregnant person running a marathon.